Heckler & Koch MP5: Prototypes

 Prototype derived from the HK54A1, first developed for the JSSAP between 1982 and 1983.
-It was intended to spawn a "family" of modular all-purpose submachine guns.
+It was intended to spawn a "family" of modular all purpose submachine guns.
 Unique for HK, the SMG I used a simple blowback operation with separate lower and upper receivers and an easy-to-remove 5.8-inch barrel with an integral suppressor.
 It had a boxy body with a retractable stock and a diagonal foregrip.
 A mechanical and hydraulic buffer in the backplate and a timing device in the stock reduced its rate of fire to a manageable 500 rounds per minute, roughly half that of the HK54A1.
-The rear iron sight, resembling that of the HK21E, allowed for adjustments based on wind, ammunition type, and sight elevation, and also featured indents to assist with close-range point shooting.
-The trigger included an add-on to be used with bulkier gloves such as mittens.
+The rear iron sight, resembling that of the HK21E, allowed for adjustments based on wind, ammunition type, sight elevation and also featured indents to assist with close-range point shooting.
+The trigger included an add-on to be used with bulkier cold weather gloves.
 Only 20 handmade examples were produced.
-The SMG I was tested by NWSC Crane in 1984 and proved promising, but several minor issues prompted the development of the SMG II.
+The SMG I was tested by NWSC Crane in 1984 and proved promising but several minor issues prompted the development of the SMG II.